What is the Unforgivable Sin?

 10. having disrespectful thoughts about the Holy Spirit

-You may have cursed God, but He has blessed you!
+You may have cursed God, but he has blessed you!
 I wish I could go back to 19th century Copenhagen, find the gloomy Dane and tell him the good news.
-“Søren, all your sins were forgiven!”
+“Søren, your sins are forgiven!”

 But what about the rest of that verse…

 …but anyone who speaks against the Holy Spirit will not be forgiven, either in this age or in the age to come.
 (Matt 12:32b)

 Here Jesus identifies the one thing that can never be forgiven, namely, the blasphemy of the Holy Spirit.

 This week I heard about someone who was battling condemnation because they had had disrespectful thoughts about the Holy Spirit.
 They were worried that they had committed the unforgivable sin.